sigsum/sigsum/doc/api.md

 in multi-log ecosystems.

-A witness must not cosign a tree head if it is inconsistent with prior history or if the timestamp is older than 5 minutes.
+A witness must not cosign a tree head if it is inconsistent with prior history or if the timestamp is older than five (5) minutes.
 This means that a witness plays
 	[two abstract roles](https://git.sigsum.org/sigsum/tree/archive/2021-08-31-checkpoint-timestamp-continued#n84):
 Verifier("append-only") and Verifier("freshness").